kurtcms/vco-api-ent-edge-config/README.md

 ## Config Stack in JSON

-The config stacks for all the Edges in the enterprise network will be downloaded and saved as separate JSON files on a `Docker volume` that is accessible on the Docker host under `/var/lib/docker/volumes/<volume-name>/_data`.
+The config stacks for all the Edges in the enterprise network will be downloaded and saved as separate JSON files on a `Docker volume` that is mounted in the same directory of the `docker-compose.yml` file on the Docker host.
 If the Python script is run as a standalone service, the JSON files will be in the same directory of the script instead.

 In any case, the JSON files are stored under a directory by the enterpriseName, and nested in a number of subdirectories named respectively by the year, the month and the day, and finally by the the full date and time of the API call to ease access.